Gabatrix: the Terrorists of Batrice

 Chapter 3: Another Diplomatic Meeting

 The hangar bay of Fort Batrice was enormous.
-It was shaped like a giant gray box.
-It had two entryways to get in and out into space.
-Both entrances were large enough for a freighter to enter it and dock on the side hatches that led into the large passageways that led to the spinning centripetal drums.
+Elevators and building structures were everywhere.
+It was shaped like a giant gray box with two entryways to get in and out into space.
+Both entrances were large enough for a freighter to enter them, and docks on the side hatches led into the large passageways that led to the spinning centripetal drums.
 The bay sat almost in the center of the space station.
-While there were no freighters currently docked with it, Mizu could see an SK-7 type freighter that was preparing to enter.
+While there were no vessels currently docked with it, Mizu could see an SK-7 type freighter that was preparing to enter.
 Since the hangar bay was not in any type of centripetal ring or moving compartment, the entire area lacked gravity.
 This forced individuals to don the magnetic boots to walk or move around.
 There were no closed doors, and the whole place was open to space as well.
 A general requirement was that the hangar facility needed everyone to have some sort of spacesuit to help protect them from the outside environment of space.

 Most of these landing pads consisted of the Mark 12 or Mark 13 shuttles.
 The cylindrical gray frames were little more than oversized gunships.
 Their landing gear was magnetically anchored to the deck.
 They were over twenty-five meters in length and housed three or five mini all-in-ones (AIO) weapon turrets.
 Each one resided on all but two of the large landing pads to help out with the civilian traffic.

-When Mizu approached the shuttle, he knew immediately that it was a Mark 13 because of the additional engine thrusters and removed rear AIO turret.
+When Mizu approached the shuttle, he knew it was a Mark 13 because of the additional engine thrusters and the removed rear AIO turret.
 This allowed more room for cargo in the interior while adding other weapons in the craft’s forward section.
-The main entry door was already open as both Mizu and Hamiza stepped inside of it.
+The main entry door was already open as both Mizu and Hamiza stepped inside.

-“At least we are using the ‘Eugine Trinh’ today,” Hamiza remarked as they walked into the shuttle.
+“At least we’re using the ‘Eugine Trinh’ today,” Hamiza remarked as they walked into the shuttle.
 “Always prefer the new Mark 13s.”

 “It never really bothered me which one is better,” Mizu replied.
 He looked around the interior.
 It consisted of almost two decks.
 While the shuttle looked like a cylinder, the interior had to ensure that there was an adequate amount of room to carry marines and cargo.
 There were side-mounted seats where the marines could strap themselves in.
 There were also numerous compartments where the other items could be stored, not including the basic essential facilities.